ronnievormelker/notes/README.md

 # 2023-12-05
 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity and harder-to-maintain code.
 It's better to write clear, simple code first and optimize only when profiling indicates a need for it.

+# 2023-12-06
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Prioritize tasks: When you are working on a project, make sure to list the tasks in order of priority.
+Focus on the most important tasks first, as this will ensure that you complete the majority of your project on time.
+2. Plan ahead: Always think ahead and plan for potential issues or challenges that may arise.
+By doing this, you can avoid last-minute panic and ensure your projects stay on track.
+3. Stay organized: Use project management tools, such as Trello or Asana, to keep track of tasks and deadlines.
+These tools will helps you stay organised and on top of everything that needs to get done.
+Also, keep your code organized and well-documented, so that it' s easy to maintain and update in the future.